 19. Dormouse

 Can we take a minute to appreciate how cute this little guy is?
-Dormice are tiny, nocturnal rodents that range from 2-8 inches long.
-They are big sleepers and spend six or more months in hibernation.
+Dormice are tiny, nocturnal rodents that range from 2-8 inches long and aren’t actually mice!
+They might even give your kiddos a run for their money on how much they love to sleep in–dormice spend at least half of the year in hibernation!

 Learn More: Treehugger